kurtkuehnert/bevy_terrain/docs/development.md

 ### Procedural Texturing

 Probably the biggest missing puzzle piece of this plugin is support for procedural texturing using splat maps or something similar.
-Currently texturing has to be implemented manually in the terrain shader (see the advanced example for reference).
+Currently, texturing has to be implemented manually in the terrain shader (see the advanced example for reference).
 I would like to support this use case in a more integrated manner in the future.
 Unfortunately, I am not familiar with the terrain texturing systems of other engines (e.g. Unity, Unreal, Godot) or have any experience texturing and building my own terrains.